Harcharan Singh Brar: Personal life

-Harcharan Singh Brar, son of Sardar Balwant Singh Brar, was born on 21 January 1919 into a Brar Jat of Sarai Naga Royal Family, which lies along National Highway 16 between Sri Muktsar Sahib and Kot Kapura.
+Harcharan Singh Brar, son of Sardar Balwant Singh Brar, was born on 21 January 1922 into a Brar Jat family of Sarai Naga Royal, which lies along National Highway 16 between Sri Muktsar Sahib and Kot Kapura.
 He studied at Aitchison College and later graduated from Government College, Lahore.
 He married twice.
 His first wife was Jagir Kaur, daughter of Sardar Karnail Singh Sandhu of village Bhutter near Sadiq town in district Faridkot.
 He had one daughter from the first marriage, Charanjit Kaur, who he got married into the Rethgarhia family of Patiala.
 His second wife was Gurbinder Kaur, daughter of Jaswant Singh Kairon, who was the brother of Pratap Singh Kairon, sometime Chief Minister of Punjab.
 By his second marriage, H.S.
 Brar had two children, a son Kanwarjit Singh Brar and a daughter, Kanwaljit Kaur.
 Brar's only son, Kanwarjit Singh Brar (1949- 2012), was a politician and a two-term MLA from Muktsar.